telnetr4/CowtasticMods/README.md

 		 This should generate a BepInEx configuration file into `BepInEx/config` folder and an initial log file 'BepInEx/LogOutput.txt'.

 # Mod Installation:
 You can get pre-compiled versions of the mods from the [releases](https://github.com/telnetr4/CowtasticMods/releases) section of the repo.
-I would *highly* recommend following the instructions from the Readme included with the mod, but most of it is some variation of:
+I would *highly* recommend reading the instructions from the Readme included with the mod.
+Even though many of the mods are for older versions of Cowtastic Cafe, many of them will still work and are some variation of:

 1. Make sure you have BepInEx 5 installed on your system.
 If you don't, follow the instructions provided above or BepInEx's documentation to install it.
 2. Extract the mod's DLLs into the `BepInEx/plugins` folder in your game's directory.
 3. Launch the game and check if the plugin is working properly.